MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-preview.md

 # Get early access updates to preview features

-New Dynamics 365 Field Service capabilities are often available as a preview before they are generally available.
-Preview features are not intended for production usage as they may be changed before becoming generally available.
-By installing and learning preview features, you can better prepare for how your business can adopt them when they are generally available.
+New Dynamics 365 Field Service capabilities are often available as a preview before they're generally available.
+Preview features aren't intended for production usage as they may be changed before becoming generally available.
+Try preview features to prepare for how your business can adopt them when they're generally available.

-All preview features are available as part of early access updates.
+All preview features are available to your organization as part of early access updates.
 For more information, [learn more about opting into early access](/power-platform/admin/opt-in-early-access-updates#how-to-enable-early-access-updates).

 > [!NOTE]
 > Early access features usually come with preview documentation.
 We'll append `(Preview)` to article titles and feature references.